opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 - First, the adapter will try to determine the language based on the URL.
 - If that fails, it will look for a `NEXT_LOCALE` cookie.
 - If that isn't available either, it will try to negotiate the language based on the `Accept-Language` header.
-- Finally it will fallback to the default language.
+- Finally, it will fall back to the default language.

 If a language has been determined once, it will set the `NEXT_LOCALE` cookie so that future ambiguities don't result in random language switches.